njanssen/node-tidal/README.md

 ```

 ## Basic usage
-The following code can be used to start listening to TidalCycles' OSC messages.
+The following code can be used to start listening to TidalCycles' OSC messages:

 ```
 const Tidal = require('@vliegwerk/tidal')
 const tidal = new Tidal()